Austin Riley Player Props: Braves vs. Red Sox

 Austin Riley At The Plate

-- Among the qualified hitters in MLB action, he ranks 40th in batting average, 68th in on-base percentage, and 23rd in slugging.
+- Among the qualifying hitters in baseball, he ranks 39th in batting average, 71st in on-base percentage, and 26th in slugging.

-- In 20.4% of his games this year, he has hit a home run, and 5.1% of his trips to the plate.
+- In 20.2% of his games this season, he has hit a home run, and 5% of his trips to the dish.

-- Riley has driven in a run in 38 games this season (38.8%), including 16 games with more than one RBI (16.3%).
-He has also driven in three or more of his team's runs in five contests.
+- Riley has driven home a run in 38 games this year (38.4%), including more than one RBI in 16.2% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.